mgoeker/table2itol/README.md

 the `options` variable much like command-line users might need to apply certain command-line options.
 For instance, in analogy to entering:

-`./table2itol.R --identifier Tip --label Name annotation.tsv`
+`./table2itol.R --na-strings X --identifier Tip --label Name annotation.tsv`

 on the command line of a UNIX-like system, you would enter within R the
 following: